michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 ### 2. Advanced Analytics and Business Intelligence

-According to McKinsey & Company's research, finance teams that develop strong data analytics capabilities are 2.5x more likely to be viewed as valuable strategic partners by their organization.
+According to McKinsey & Company's research, finance teams that develop strong data analytics capabilities are 2.5x more likely to be viewed as valuable strategic partners by their organisation.

 Key components include:
 - **Self-service dashboards**: Empowering stakeholders to access financial insights without requiring finance team intervention
-- **Data visualization tools**: Transforming complex financial data into intuitive visual formats
+- **Data visualisation tools**: Transforming complex financial data into intuitive visual formats
 - **Predictive analytics**: Moving beyond historical reporting to forecast future outcomes

 Parmenter recommends starting with targeted analytics projects that directly address business pain points rather than attempting comprehensive analytics transformations.

 ### 3. Robotic Process Automation (RPA)

-Deloitte's Global RPA Survey found that 53% of organizations have begun their RPA journey, with an average cost reduction of 22% and significantly improved accuracy in finance processes.
+Deloitte's Global RPA Survey found that 53% of organisations have begun their RPA journey, with an average cost reduction of 22% and significantly improved accuracy in finance processes.

 Parmenter identifies these high-value RPA opportunities:
 - Account reconciliations